-Asphalt shingles are. now available in a variety of col-VARIGATED GRAYS ARE THE ors.
-MOST APPROPRIATE FOR USE IN The THE HISTORIC DISTRICT. more tones of gray in the asphalt shingles, the more it will resemble closely slate's range of tones.
+Asphalt shingles are now available in a variety of colors.
+Variated grays are the most appropriate for use in the historic district.
+The more tones of gray in the asphalt shingles, the more closely it will resemble slate's range of tones.
 White or very light colors should not be used.